No No's in Dog Training

 If you look closely at all my training and management strategies, nowhere do I mention corrections or punishment for any of Jack's unwanted behaviour.
 In fact, I go out of my way to try and set things up so Jack doesn’t feel he is being “punished”.
 I don’t use corrections because I don’t need to use them.
 I'm also always working to avoid creating any unintended negative associations or, most importantly, punishing Jack's attempt to communicate with me.

 I do get impatient and frustrated just like everyone else, but I really dislike getting mad at my dog – it just feels wrong.
 The reality is that dogs simply don’t understand “No” the way we generally use it.
 Our use of “No” is just too vast and we want it to mean too many things.
 We have a tendency to be very confusing and very unclear when we are trying to stop things from happening.

 I want to have a relationship with my dog that’s a partnership between the 2 of us.
 I want my dog to do something for me because I ask him to even if he thinksit might not be the best idea.
 In exchange, I give him as much information as I can and I’m as supportive of him as I can be so he feels safe trusting my decisions.

 There are literally hundreds of things you don’t want your dog to do.
 It’s so much easier to teach them things you want them to do and develop simple training strategies for things that you don’t want to continue happening.

 The result of my decision to avoid using corrections and consequences is that my dog is very easy to live, he’s very happy and he has some very well trained cues that give me a lot of control over his behaviour when I need it.
-He isn’t perfect and there are things we are still working on, but so far, so good!
+He isn’t perfect and there are things we are still working on, but he's a very good dog and we both enjoy our time together!
 Please – keep it positive – truly positive.
 Give me a call, take a class, and learn how it can be done!